Pre-Departure Information | Gorillas to Cape Town

 FLIGHTS, CONNECTING FLIGHTS AND HOTEL ACCOMMODATION

-The best way to handle your hotel and airport to hotel transfer is to book you hotel on line with the hotel and at the same time book a transfer from the airport to the hotel; it’s convenient, safe and economical way to handle your first hours in a new country.
+The best way to arrange your hotel and airport to hotel transfer is to book your hotel online with the hotel and at the same time book a transfer from the airport to the hotel; it’s convenient, safe and economical way to handle your first hours in a new country.

 Accommodation general – all accommodation and transfers should be paid locally, not to the African Trails office.
 The rates advertised below are subject to change, so use as a guide only

 If you would like the security of an airport pickup, provide us with your flight details at the time of booking – cost $US30 per taxi, payable locally.
 As you exit customs your driver will be holding a sign with your name.

 Kenya Comfort Hotel – Muindi Mbingu Street, Off Monrovia Street, Nairobi, Kenya

 Call:+254 722 608 865, +254 733 608 865 Email: email@example.com